hedyhli/hedyhli/README.md

    2. Favorite emoji: :smirk: (the *smirk*)

-If you liked any of my projects, remember to star :star:, (and probably fork :fork_and_knife:) thanks!
+If you liked any of my projects, remember to :star:, (and probably :fork_and_knife:) thanks!